 Here are some of our favorite make-ahead breakfast ideas.

-These vanilla cinnamon overnight oats can be made the night before and then eaten on-the-go the next morning.
+Overnight oats can be made the night before and then eaten on-the-go the next morning.
 You can even make multiple servings in individual jars with tight fitting lids and have breakfast for a few days.

 Fruit and PB burrito: